LucaCtt/lab_llm_tools/MR_UPSTREAM_FILES_SUMMARY.md

 - Adds a `litellm_model` property that returns the configured model unchanged if it already contains a provider prefix, otherwise prefixes it as `openai/<model>`.

 ## `src/lab/task_1_sparql.py`
-hange is to separate human-friendly model configuration from the exact model string required by LiteLLM callers.

-## `src/lab/task_1_sparql.py`

 - Replaces the placeholder assignment skeleton with a complete Formula 1 question-answering pipeline.
 - Configures LiteLLM using the shared settings object and fails fast if `LITELLM_API_KEY` is missing.